Overview

 Meals Included: Breakfast, Dinner

 The historic Old Coach Road is popular with cyclists and day-walkers.
 It once connected the two ends of the Auckland to Wellington rail trunk line by stagecoach, and was extensively used until the railway line was finally completed in the 1920’s.
-The 15km trail stretches along cobblestoned roads, amongst native bush, under massive steel viaducts and through old stone tunnels.
+The 15km trail stretches along cobblestoned roads, amongst native bush, under massive steel viaducts and through old stone tunnels, and is very picturesque.

 Meals Included: Breakfast

-On your second free day here, we will take anyone wishing to, for a drive up the mountain road passed the old Grand Chateau and on to Whakapapa Village for some stunning views.
-From here, there is the chance to walk the 6km track to Taranaki Falls, one of Tongariro’s best short walks.
+On your second free day here, you are welcome to join us for a drive up the mountain road passed the old Grand Chateau hotel and on to Whakapapa Village for some stunning views out across the western North Island.
+Whilst here, you have the opportunity to walk the 6km track to Taranaki Falls, one of the Tongariro region’s best short walks.

 Meals Included: Breakfast, Dinner